6.7 Billion pixels per second image readout? Check. 240fps hardware-based object-recognition and tracking? Check.

 Samsung’s ISOCELL process, developed for cell phone sensors reduced “crosstalk” between pixels by inserting a reflective barrier to separate the pixels from each other.
 The NX1’s combination of larger pixels, smaller design rules, and reduced well depth accomplish the same effect, without the added complexity of the vertical light barrier.

+JK: Right.
+Well, and you don’t need as much material because the well depth is so much shorter as well.
+That being said, this isn’t an ISOCELL process, so we’re not putting in a reflective side layer which we don’t need, again, because it’s the short well depth.
 [I think Jay might have used “well depth” at other points in the discussion to mean the front-to-back thickness of the diffusion defining the photodiode — basically, the thickness of the silicon.
 In this case though, it’s clear he’s talking about the distance from the optical top of the stack of microlens, color filter array and any other structures to the photosensitive silicon surface.

 The Samsung’s ISOCELL sensor tech that Jay’s referring to here is a combination of backside illumination and physical separation of the pixels from each other, to prevent light from leaking between adjacent pixels.
 This “crosstalk” can reduce resolution and cause problems with color purity.
 Samsung first introduced ISOCELL technology in cell phone sensors having tiny 1.4 micron pixels.
 For whatever reason the structures above the silicon in the NX1’s sensor appear to be thinner than was the case in chips using ISOCELL, so there’s less chance for crosstalk to occur.
 Crosstalk would be less of an issue, though, due to the larger dimensions of the NX1’s pixels.
 At roughly 3.6 microns vs 1.4 microns for the cell phone chip, the percentage of the photodiode area subject to crosstalk would be much less.]